 Mr Garnett Walker III, and his irritating, maddening know-all neighbour, Miss Nannie Rawley, are the other lead characters.
 Mr Walker is a widower, nearly 80, has trouble with cataracts and his heart, and suffers from the horrible ear vertigo that cripples him if he moves his head the wrong way.
 He is a creationist, but also, bizarrely, a retired biology teacher and the local advisor about plant breeding and goats.
 He has stern and rigid views about the rightness of spraying pesticides, and the wrongness of leaving roadside verges to fill up with weeds.
 He is a stubborn old man and if it weren’t for the fact that we can see through his muttered thoughts so easily, he’d be very annoying.
 But he’s not: he’s lovable because he’s so transparent and honest.
 Nannie Rawley is 75, and a fierce advocate of organic farming.
 She grows apples and fine vegetables, and sells them in the organic market in town, and to organic apple juice makers.
 Garnett Walker objects to her because she doesn’t act like his idea of how a 75 yr old woman should act, especially the way she wears cut-off jeans and sleeveless shirts, and chats to men as if she were only thirty.
 I think we can see what’s up with Mr Walker: a simple case of frustrated jealousy.
 Her misdemeanours are all tied up with his grumbles about Unitarian women in trousers, and townsfolk who don’t listen to good advice.
 What an old grump.
 But what a lonely and failing old grump he is too: he can’t cook for himself, he’s clearly unsafe to drive, and he mistakes a snapping turtle fixed to the end of his boot with having a stroke.
 Nannie needs to take him in hand.

 You do need to like reading about nature to enjoy this book.
-Kingsolver is and was a scientist, so she has science oozing out of her prose, it’s inescapable.
-She’s a good science writer: her essay collections, High Tide in Tucson and Small Wonder, contain the best science writing for non-scientists that I’ve ever come across.
-She knows how to educate painlessly and, she’s patient and unobtrusive.
-My favourite parts of Prodigal Summer are the different ways human animal give gifts and pay attention to each other as a precursor of mating behaviour: when you see a Fourth of July barbecue through a biologist’s eyes, it all looks different.
-I also love reading about Lusa’s secret plan to make the farm pay, using a solution that only she, a Jewish-Muslim woman long used to cooking at family feasts, could dream up.
+Kingsolver is and was a scientist, so she has science oozing out of her prose.
+Her essay collections, High Tide in Tucson and Small Wonder, contain excellent science writing for non-scientists.
+She knows how to educate painlessly and she’s patient and unobtrusive.
+My favourite parts of Prodigal Summer are the different ways human animals give gifts and pay attention to each other as a precursor of mating behaviour: when you see a Fourth of July barbecue through a biologist’s eyes, it all looks different.
+I also love reading about Lusa’s secret plan to make the farm pay using a solution that only she, a Jewish-Muslim woman long used to cooking at family feasts, could dream up.

-[When researching the photos, I found to my utter delight that Nicole Kassall is developing Prodigal Summer with Kingsolver as a film, but the project seemed to have stalled around 2016.
+[When researching the photos, I found that Nicole Kassall was developing Prodigal Summer with Kingsolver as a film, but the project seemed to have stalled around 2016.
 Pity.
 Laura Dern as Deanna would have been amazing.]